komotok/shiji-linux-main/README.md

-#Project Shiji Linux Main Package
+# Project Shiji Linux Main Package

+This is the public repository for linux distribution project codename "Shiji".